hijiangtao/glmaps/README.md

 ## Resources

+You are welcome to raise PR to add more contents of this part, let's contribute together to make it more valuable.

-### 1. Online Tutorials
+### 1. Online Book/Series

 * [WebGL Fundamentals](https://webglfundamentals.org/)
 * [WebGL2 Fundamentals](https://webgl2fundamentals.org/)

+### 2. Video Tutorials

+TBD

 ## Stories

 **Q: Why I create this repositry?**

 A: I am really impressed by many open source developers when I learning how to visualize data on Web.
 They had contributed a lof of codes and resources in guiding beginners.
-I want to record what I learned and coded with these visualization frameworks, and hope that can raise your interests in data visualization, too.
+This year, I want to take visualization as a serious work to do in my spare time.
+I will keep on record what I learned in my blog, at the same time I want to share more and hope my notes and codes can raise your interests in data visualization, too.
+Keep Simple and Love Visualization.

 ## Contact